 National Grid's Senior Project Manager Steve Ellison ran the race for the second year in a row and Hochtief UK provided volunteer marshals for the course which has a fearsome reputation as being particularly challenging in places.
 The team helped set up the site so that participants and organisers could use the facilities on site as well as sponsoring the trophies.
-Local civil engineering contractors, Jennings were also on hand to make sure that the area was safe for the public to use.
+Local civil engineering contractors, Jennings were also on hand to

+Jennings were also on hand to make sure that the area was safe for the public to use.
 Well done to all!

-eve Ellison, National Grid; Ben Davies, Hochtief UK; Clir Lisa Birks, Talsarnau Community Council; Carwyn Richards, 10k organiser
+Steve Ellison, National Grid;

+Ben Davies, Hochtief

+UK; Clir Lisa Birks,

+Talsarnau Community

+Council; Carwyn

+Richards, 10k

+organiser